Sibtain24/Volume-Calculator/README.md

 ## Instructions to Run the Program

-1) Run the 'main.py' or 'Area Calculator.exe' file.
+1) Run the 'main.py' or 'Volume Calculator.exe' file.

 2) A Menu Screen will appear where you are asked to select an option to get the Volume of your desired 3D shapes.